google/ExoPlayer/supported-formats.md

 | ADTS (AAC) | YES | Not seekable* |
 | Flac | YES | Using the [Flac extension][] only |

-\* Seeking is unsupported because the container does not provide metadata (e.g. a sample index) to allow a media player to perform a seek in an efficient way.
+\* Seeking is unsupported because the container does not provide metadata (e.g., a sample index) to allow a media player to perform a seek in an efficient way.
 If seeking is required, we suggest using a more appropriate container format.